iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_flight_controller.rst

     You can learn about mode configurations in :ref:`throttle_mode_maximums_directions`.

-My Modules All Appear Over DroneCAN, but Not the IQ Control Center
+My Modules All Appear Over DroneCAN but Not the IQ Control Center
 --------------------------------------------------------------------

 If you are able to connect with and view all of your DroneCAN nodes over DroneCAN, but cannot connect all to the :ref:`Control Center <control_center_start_guide>` simultaneously